e-Invoice Format in GST: Mandatory Fields, QR Code & Sample

 • Supplier address

-• Supplier place, State code, and pin code
+• Supplier place, State code and pin code

-• Buyer name and GSTIN
+• Buyers name and GSTIN

 • Place of supply (State code)